 Of course, Ramsay’s focus on education didn’t just *poof* into existence, and neither did Ramsay’s amazing near-magical powers to inspire and empower students.
-His skills come from a lifetime of dedication and effort: From his youthful education at Hotchkiss School, to a nearly 33-year career in independent schools, where he has taught history, math, and English, and coached various school sports teams.
-After more than a decade as the Dumbledore (well, technically the “Headmaster”) of St. Anne’s Episcopal School, he is now lending his efforts, literally volunteering his “retirement” to the innovative, flexible-tuition, diversity-focused, family-geared St. Elizabeth’s School here in Denver.
+His skills come from a lifetime of dedication and effort: From his youthful education at Hotchkiss School, to a nearly 38-year career in independent schools, where he has taught history, math, and English, and coached various school sports teams.
+After more than a decade as the Dumbledore (well, technically the “Headmaster”) of St. Anne’s Episcopal School, he spent seven years lending his efforts, literally volunteering his “retirement” to the innovative, flexible-tuition, diversity-focused, family-geared St. Elizabeth’s School here in Denver.
 In 2014, he succeeded the founding Head of School, Walt McCoy, and he is now in his fourth year as Head of School.

 Ramsay’s family, his wife Holly, and their four sons are his greatest driving force.
 He believes staunchly that family is integral to great education.
 Ramsay isn’t just an academic.
 His book of spells isn’t limited to a single discipline.
 He knows that great people with great knowledge-loaded minds don’t just appear with the flick of a wrist.
 So he fights for a full, well-rounded, and exceptional experience for each family and every child.
 Education, for Ramsay, isn’t just a matter of books and knowledge, studies and essays.
 You don’t just drop a child into a scholastic environment and expect a fully formed citizen to appear at the end, like the product of some Fordian assembly line.
 True education comes from experience, example, ethic and effort.
 It’s the building of a young life.
 A multi-faceted young life.